sadanandpai/resume-builder/README.md

 - No sign up needed — go straight to building!
 - Your data never leaves your device

-> Disclaimer: In order to enhance the vision and usage, we are shadowing our user's interactions.
-This is solely performed to serve you better

 <br>

 ## Developer Guide